giachello/mlgw/README.md

 The normal MasterLink Gateway Protocol forwards the following commands: Virtual Buttons, Light commands, Control commands, Picture and Sound Status, Source Status, and "All Standby".

-The `mlgw` component forwards these commands as events on the Home Assistant Events bus and you can use them by listening to the bus.
-An easy way to see what's getting fired is to use the Home Assistant "Events" UI.
-(Developer tools->Events->Listen to Events and type: `mlgw.MLGW_telegram` in the field on the bottom of the page.
+The `mlgw` component forwards these commands as events on the Home Assistant Events bus and you can use them by listening to them.
+You can see what events fire with the Home Assistant "Events" UI.
+(Developer tools->Events->Listen to Events and type: `mlgw.MLGW_telegram` in the field on the bottom of the page).

-For example, if the user selects LIGHT-1 on their Beo4 or BeoOne remote control, the command will flow through as an Event to Home assistant which you can use to control your lights.
+For example, if the user selects `LIGHT-1` on their Beo4 or BeoRemoteOne remote control, an Event in Home assistant will allow you to control your lights or a scene.
+Note that Light and Control events are only supported by the [devices listed here](http://mlgw.bang-olufsen.dk/source/documents/MLGW%20product%20compatibility.doc).

 The following Event Automation catches "All Standby" (which means the entire B&O system is turned off).
 You can use it to turn off spotify streaming: